APM Reliability: Core Features And What’s Not an APM

 What Is an APM?

-As described in Spartakus’ guide on APML, an APM solutions help:
+As described in Spartakus’ guide on APML, an APM solutions help address the key aspects of asset performance management:

 • Align asset performance with business goals and maintenance analytics